A zoo is a zoo, right? Once you’ve seen one, haven’t you seen them all? Not necessarily.

 It also happens to be a pretty good zoo in its own right.

-It’s also possible to book your zoo tickets online, with hotel transfers included; this should be the most economical way to do it if you’re not planning to go other places.
+It’s also possible to book your zoo tickets online, with hotel transfers included.

 Animal Encounters & Extra Activities

-You can have your photo taken professionally with the tropical birds (extra charge), or it’s free to hold them and take a selfie if you want.
-But one of the main attractions is having breakfast with the orangutans or elephants.
-I haven’t done that yet, but it’s on my list!
+You can have your photo taken professionally with the tropical birds (extra charge), or it’s free to hold them and take your own pics if you want.

 One of my only gripes with the Bali Zoo is that they don’t have a better Komodo dragon exhibit.
 Especially with Bali being so close to their natural habitat, you would expect to see this covered better.